Clicky

 Photography

-The beauty of the mountains and lakes is only be enhanced by the snow on the peaks and covering the trees.
+The beauty of the mountains and lakes is only enhanced by the snow on the peaks and covering the trees.
 This can mean getting some great photographs during your winter vacation!

 But be prepared to pack the extra equipment you need for cold-weather photography.
 Bring a battery pack to charge your camera, and extra camera batteries since the cold can cause the battery charge to ebb much more quickly.